vmware-tanzu-labs/lab-app-toolkit-kubecon/workshop/content/exercises/01-dev-experience.md

 **Test Application**

-To test the application, click on the URL in the output of the previous command, or execute the following command.
+Click on the URL in the output of the previous command to open the application in a separate browser tab, or execute the following command to test the application in the terminal window.

 ```terminal:execute
 command: curl http://app-{{session_namespace}}.default.{{ ingress_domain }}
 ```

+You should get a successful response back from the application.

 **Ongoing Workflow**